 Because of this, commonsensers or realists or practical men are de facto the worst impediments to science as every economist knows from John Stuart Mill’s damnation: “People fancied they saw the sun rise and set, the stars revolve in circles around the pole.
 We now know that they saw no such thing; what they really saw was a set of appearances, equally reconcileable with the theory they held and with a totally different one.
 It seems strange that such an instance as this, ... , should not have opened the eyes of the bigots of common sense, and inspired them with a more modest distrust of the competency of mere ignorance to judge the conclusions of cultivated thought.”

 False theories are effectively protected by the sheer presence and the all-pervasive blather of the stupid majority and they thrive in the intellectual swamp between true and false where “nothing is clear and everything is possible.”
 (Keynes) In the swamp, the subjective truth of like/dislike prevails and objective truth is nothing but an unfriendly disturbance of a casual sitcom.

 By clinging to the pluralism of false theories orthodox and heterodox economists have trapped themselves at the proto-scientific level.
 After 200+ years they are still groping in the dark with regard to the two most important features of the market economy: the profit mechanism and the price mechanism.#4

-The lack of the true theory has grave consequences: since Adam Smith, economic policy guidance has NO sound scientific foundation.
+The lack of true theory has grave consequences: since Adam Smith, economic policy guidance has NO sound scientific foundations.
 Two examples suffice:

 - Because economists do not understand how the price mechanism works, in particular with regard to the labor market, they are ultimately responsible for mass unemployment, deflation, depression, and stagnation.#5